ThomasPfuhl/gdm/README.md

 __You have to adapt it to your needs:__
 Edit the file `custom/.env.example`, and define at least all variables `GDM_*` and `DB_*`.

-#### Beware !
-The GDM_MANAGER_EMAIL must have a different email from each other user.
+ISSUE: The GDM_MANAGER_EMAIL must have a different email from each other user.
 This is an issue.

 All customizing files are located in the folder ``custom``.
 Please edit them:
 - `about.html` contains a description of your application.